Maximising Your Knowledge Base: Essential Tips and Best Practices

 An Easy-to-Understand Layout

 The key function of a knowledge base is to act as a repository of knowledge for users.
-The goal you should have in mind while designing the base is that users should be able to find the information they require with ease and comprehend the contents without resorting to external sources.
+The goal you should have in mind while designing the base is that it must be easy to navigate, visually structured and logically categorized.
 These are the ways you can ensure this happens:

 • Mark clear categories under which you group content